michealcarac/DeepPi/README.md

 You can also now delete the h5 files as the are now converted to tflite models.

-**After this point, you can move all of these folders over to your Raspberry Pi, and install Tensorflow-Lite on your Raspberry Pi.
+**After this point, you can move all of these folders over to your Raspberry Pi, and install [TensorFlow-Lite](https://www.tensorflow.org/lite/guide/python) on your Raspberry Pi.
 The python scripts will be for use on the Raspberry Pi Zero W as if it is fully constructed with the component list above.**

 #### File 4